17SABT71M3/del.bat/README.md

 Added Features
 <br>You can now hide blacklist.txt using attrib +h command
+<br>Added support for saving (copy of) last deleted file in del_temp folder in desktop.

 Additional Features/Suggestions to think thru-
 <br>Move Files to temporary folder instead of delete